-To allow NFS clients to access the cluster, define an ARP-based cluster alias (as described in Section 1.4.1), and a network interface name for each cluster member.
+To allow NFS clients to access the cluster, define an ARP-based cluster alias (as described in Section 1.4.1, "Setting Up an ARP-Based Cluster"), and a network interface name for each cluster member.

 Do not use a DNS-based cluster alias for this purpose.